haka-security/haka/doc/user/workshop/smtp.rst

 Full dissector
 --------------

-The full dissector code can be downloaded here: :download:`smtp.lua`
+The full dissector code can be downloaded here: :download:`smtp_final.lua`

 It is possible to generate the graph related to the state-machine and the grammar (you need graphviz for this):